blog-ythu/blog-ythu.github.io/_posts/2013-12-27-mixed-programming-call-MATLAB-directly.md

 	- In DOS, go to MATLAB install folder that contains `matlab.exe`, e.g. `D:\Program Files\MATLAB\R2014b\bin`.
 	- Run command: `./matlab.exe /regserver`.

+	> Note: it seems that given MATLAB can not both register both x86 & x64 (e.g. can only register MATLAB-2015b-x86 or MATLAB-2015b-x64, but not both).
+On the other hand, if we do want both x86 and x64 modes, we can install one MATLAB for one mode and one for another, e.g. MATLAB-2015b-x86 and MATLAB-2014b-x64.

 2. Try to close the previous MATLAB window first (extra command window) if stuck at `engOpen(NULL)`.

 [^1]: `engOpen()` always returns 0: http://www.mathworks.com/matlabcentral/newsreader/view_thread/238828